 How a Personal Injury Lawyer Can Help You

 If you suffered serious injuries or lost a close loved one due to a negligent hit-and-run driver, you may have the right to pursue civil action.
 Call the Morris Bart law firm now for a free case evaluation.
-We work on a contingency-fee basis, meaning you owe us nothing unless we secure compensation for you.

 Your case demands urgent attention and action.
-If you were seriously injured by a driver who chose to flee the scene, a Birmingham hit-and-run accident lawyer may be able to help.
-Remember, you owe us nothing if we do not win your case.
-Seek the justice you deserve by reaching out to our legal team today.
+If you were seriously injured by a driver who chose to flee the scene, our Birmingham hit-and-run accident attorney may be able to help.
+Remember, you owe us no attorneys’ fees if we do not win your case.
+Seek the justice you deserve by reaching out to the Morris Bart law firm today.

 Questions?Call (205) 380-4158